How to Set up a WordPress Intranet: A Comprehensive Guide

 - Using a hosted WordPress site with plugins – this method lets employees access the intranet from anywhere as long as they have an internet connection.

 In this article, we’ll focus on the second method.
-We’ll be setting up a WordPress intranet site using Hostinger’s shared hosting.
+We’ll be setting up a WordPress intranet site using Hostinger’s shared website hosting.

 We’ll use the plugins All-In-One Intranet and BuddyPress to create an intranet site.
 All-In-One Intranet will lock the site down and prevent unauthorized users from accessing it.
 BuddyPress, meanwhile, will provide social network functionality to your WordPress site.